Filter by Category

 About the instructor

-Kari Keller has been a Champaign/Urbana resident since 2008, originally hailing from the tiny community of St. Anne.
-Illinois.
+Kari Keller has been a Champaign/Urbana resident since 2008, originally hailing from the tiny town of St. Anne, Illinois.
 She has had a passion for art since she could hold a crayon and loves to experiment with many different styles, rarely sticking to one theme for long.
+Kari enjoys teaching acrylic painting, mosaic, and stained glass.
+She also has a thriving side business as a face painter.
+Kari is happiest when immersed in a new project and can’t imagine life without art!

 About The Farms